 * MIT does not require students admitted through the match to commit to attending their institution.

-Once you rank colleges and if you are selected as a Finalist, you have started an application with the colleges you have ranked, and you must submit additional materials (called Match Requirements) to each of the colleges on your list by November 1.
+If you are selected as a Finalist, you have started an application with the colleges you have ranked, and you must submit additional materials (called Match Requirements) to each of the colleges on your list by November 1.
 Click the links below to view each college's Match Requirements, which you can also find on each college partner's Application Requirements page.

 If you have a question about submitting materials that is not answered on the school's Application Requirements page, please email or call the school's admissions or financial aid office directly through the contact information at the bottom of their Application Requirements page.